Skip to main content

 Common variants of T-cells contribute differently to phenotypic variation in sarcoidosis

-Rivera NV, Hagemann-Jensen M, Ferreira MAR, Kullberg S, Eklund A, Martin NG, Padyukov L, Grunewald J. Common variants of T-cells contribute differently to phenotypic variation in sarcoidosis.
-Sci Rep. 2017 Jul 17;7(1):5623. doi: 10.1038/s41598-017-05754-7.
-PMID: 28717140; PMCID: PMC5514043.
+Rivera NV, Hagemann-Jensen M, Ferreira MAR, Kullberg S, Eklund A, Martin NG, Padyukov L, Grunewald J. Sci Rep. 2017 Jul 17;7(1):5623. doi: 10.1038/s41598-017-05754-7.
+PMID: 28717140.
+Publication link

-Differences in significant polygenic scores, presenceof pleiotropy, and distinct genetic factors provide further insights on how genetic variants and genesassociated with relative levels of T-cell subtypes contribute differently to sarcoidosis phenotypes.
+Differences in significant polygenic scores, presence of pleiotropy, and distinct genetic factors provide further insights on how genetic variants and genes associated with relative levels of T-cell subtypes contribute differently to sarcoidosis phenotypes.

 Lofgren syndrome (LS), non-Lofgren syndrome (non-LS), and healthy controls (HC)